mike-matera/cloud-linux/cis-90/labs/editing_with_vi.md

     1. `words`
     1. `small_town`
     1. `women`
-    1. `vocab`

-1. Copy your `lab09` file to the `/home/mmatera/turnin/cis90` directory renaming it as `lab09.$LOGNAME`.
+1. Copy your `lab09` file to the `/home/mmatera/turnin` directory renaming it as `lab09.$LOGNAME`.
 This can be done in a single command.

 You can submit as many times as you like up to the deadline.
 Run `check9` to check your work and make sure you didn't forget anything.